-Early on the morning of Tuesday, 26th October, 2021, the band Coscán gathered in the darkness at Slane Castle, Co.
+While children dress up and go door to door on Halloween night as they’ve done for decades, Ireland now hosts two major festivals that celebrate the season.
+In Northern Ireland, Derry Halloween is Europe’s biggest Halloween Festival.
+Further south, in Co.
+Meath, I have fond memories of being part of another major Halloween festival in its early days.
+In the wee hours of the morning of Tuesday, 26th October, 2021, the band Coscán gathered in the darkness at Slane Castle, Co.
 Meath.
-Famous as a venue for big concerts since 1981, the castle is currently hosting events in The Púca Festival, a celebration of Halloween that is taking place at various venues in counties Meath and Louth.
-Coscán will be playing as part of the festival at Slane Castle on Sunday 31st October, Halloween Night.
-We were there on Tuesday morning to take part in Virgin One’s Ireland AM programme, which was featuring events in the Púca Festival.
+Famous as a venue for big concerts since 1981, the castle that year hosted events in The Púca Festival, a celebration of Halloween that has grown considerably since its inception in 2019.
+Coscán in 2021 played as part of the festival at Slane Castle on Halloween Night.
+We were there that Tuesday morning to take part in Virgin One’s Ireland AM programme, which was featuring events in the Púca Festival.
+Although the festival now centres on Trim and Athboy, it was great to be part of it when it was in Slane.

 The festival celebrates Ireland as the home of Halloween.
 While many people might associate Halloween with American movies and customs, there is a far older custom of celebrating Halloween, and before that the ancient festival of Samhain, in Ireland.
 Irish mythology, medieval literature, folklore, archaeology and history are full of evidence that relates to the festivals of Samhain and Halloween.
 In early Irish literature, the festival of Samhain marked summer’s end and the beginning of the dark half of the year.
 Many Irish myths and legends are centred around events that take place at Samhain, when the boundaries between this world and the otherworld were believed to disappear.
 The harvest was in, and people celebrated with feasting, storytelling, music and dance.
 Major festivals involving bonfires took place at ancient sites like Tara and Tlachtga (The Hill of Ward), both in Co.
 Meath.
 In the same county, Newgrange and one of the passage tombs at Loughcrew also had associations with Samhain, as did sites in other parts of the country, like Crúachu in Co.
 Roscommon.
 Early Irish law (or Brehon law) shows that this was also an important time of the year in farming.